 Special version of the F-104G Super Starfighter build according the specifications of the Royal Canadian Armed Forces.
 Some Canadian aircraft have been transferred to the Norwegian, Danish and Turkish Air Forces.
 The aircraft was powered by the F-104C implemented GE7 version of the J79 engine which was one of the differences with the normal F-104G aircraft.
 Sometimes the wrong designation "CF-104G" is use to identify the aircraft.
 The photo shows a Canadian CF-104 during exercise Tactical Air Meet 1980.
 In total 200 aircraft were manufactured.

-The CF-104D was a training version of the CF-104 but capable of carrying at least some weapons as well.
+The CF-104D was available in two versions.
+First a training version (Mk 1) of the CF-104 and then there was an operational (Mk 2) version, capable of carrying at least some weapons as well.
+These had a centreline pylon for weapons and were intended from the start to be assigned to 1 Air Division in Europe.
 The photo is showing a Turkish Air Force CF-104D aircraft.
 It was formerly used by the Canadian Air Force and delivered mid 80s.
 In total 38 aircraft were build by Lockheed.

 Improved Starfighter version of the F-104G, proposed by Lockheed.
 The Italian Air Force used this version as base for their developed F-104S version late sixties.
 Sadly no color photos are known of the CL901 prototype.
 The picture was taken in 1966 showing the CL-901 taking off for a test-mission.
 You can clearly see the extra vins behind as the F-104S adopted lateron, as well as the other engine (GE-19).